zhsj/dockerfile/sks/README.md

 This version exposes hkp(80,11371), hkps(443) and recon(11370) ports.

-You need to edit `/var/lib/sks/caddy/Caddyfile` to set your hostname and email.
+You need to edit `/srv/docker/sks/caddy/Caddyfile` to set your hostname and email.

+### Demo

+The full version is used for running <https://pgp.ustc.edu.cn>